sigstore/sigstore-blog/content/announcing-sigstore-python-20.md

 of significant improvements and breaking changes to both the `sigstore` CLI and Python APIs.

+We've also updated the official [`sigstore/gh-action-sigstore-python`] action to use the latest 2.0 release.
+You can use this action to join the [growing ecosystem] of projects producing Sigstore signatures through GitHub Actions!

 Read on for a summary of our biggest changes, or check out our [CHANGELOG] for additional details!